circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 CircleCI  stores the private key.
 The deployment key gives CircleCI access to a single repository.
 To prevent CircleCI from pushing to your repository, this deployment key is read-only.

-If you want to push to the repository from your builds, you will need a deployment key with write access (user key).
-The steps to create a user key depend on your VCS.
+If you want to push to the repository from your builds, you will need a deployment key with write access.
+The steps to create a deployment key with write access depend on your VCS.
+See below for GitHub-specific instructions.

 **What is a user key?**